December 15, 2008

 My previous post talked about our 25K(36K total unsecured debt) in credit card debt along with secured personal loans and how two people could be so stupid to get themselves in so much credit card debt.
 In this post I am going to do my best to describe how easy it is to all of a suddenly find your self and family consumed by debt especially if you live in Michigan and are filing Bankruptcy in Michigan.

-Lansing Michigan it cost him 30K, that in its self would send most people into bankruptcy.
+First, I want to acknowledge the most responsible individual under the right circumstances can find themselves in debt to their eyeballs( medical, being sued, loss of job.
+Bankruptcy can extend from bad to unlucky investments, negligence, job loss, divorce.
+When my fathers second wife filed for divorce in Lansing Michigan it cost him 30K, that in its self would send most people into bankruptcy.
 However, since he’s lived in Michigan and has been alive he has never claimed bankruptcy.
 A stigma has been attached because of prior abuses.
 So, people consider people "filing for bankruptcy stems from irresponsible spending.

-claim bankruptcy.
+My story is mixed with negligence, responsibility and minor irresponsibility.
+Additionally, the savviest entrepreneurs have found themselves in the position where they had to claim bankruptcy.
 As an individual and a person not running a multi billion dollar company it only makes since we can find ourselves in the same position filing for bankruptcy.
 I just read in the paper another company in Lansing, Michigan filing Chapter 7 bankruptcy because things are so difficult.

 Young Families